run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

 ### Sharing a GPU between inference/interactive workloads and training workloads

-A single GPU can be shared between an interactive or inference workload (for example, a Jupyter notebook, image recognition services, or an LLM service), and a training workload that is not time sensitive or delay sensitive.
+A single GPU can be shared between an interactive or inference workload (for example, a Jupyter notebook, an image recognition services, or an LLM service), and a training workload that is not time sensitive or delay sensitive.
 At times when the inference/interactive workload uses the GPU, both training and inference/interactive workloads share the GPU resources, each running part of the time swapped-in to the GPU memory, and swapped-out into the CPU memory the rest of the time.

 Whenever the inference/interactive workload stops using the GPU, the swap mechanism swaps out the inference/interactive workload GPU data to the CPU memory.
 In terms of Kubernetes, the POD is still alive and running using the CPU.
 This allows the training workload to run faster when the inference/interactive workload is not using the GPU, and slower when it does, thus sharing the same resource between multiple workloads, fully utilizing the GPU at all times, and maintaining uninterrupted service for both workloads.